 If permission is granted, the following conditions will apply:

-- The Museum shall be allowed to make these data publicly available five years after they are received, whether or not they have been published elsewhere
+The Museum shall be allowed to make these data publicly available five years after they're received, whether or not they've been published elsewhere.

 All residual samples remain the property of the British Museum (all mounted and residual samples shall be returned to the British Museum within one year unless otherwise agreed).

 Samples may only be used for the purpose(s) outlined in the application (any other purpose must be the subject of a further application).